bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 Host groups are cool but lets get an idea how that can be used.

-let look at the ansible command and focus on the 'all' in the commmand after the inventory file.
+let look at the ansible command and focus on the 'all' in the command after the inventory file.
 What is all?
-That is a builtin default group for all host.
-However what if it is changed to cent.
+That is a built-in default group for all host.
+However, what if it is changed to cent.

 ```bash
 [root@ansibleserver playbooks]# ansible -i inventory/cent_suse_hosts.ini cent -m ping